You may be a mental health advocate if you work hard to raise awareness and lessen the stigma.

 The good news is anyone can be one.

-Maybe you’re a teen who wants to raise awareness about anxiety and depression in your high school.
 Or perhaps you have personal knowledge of a mental health condition and want to speak out about your needs and those of people living similar experiences.

 Regardless of your age and background, there are many ways — big and small — to be a mental health advocate.